Worldpay/access-checkout-android/README.md

-# Access Checkout Android SDK
+# Access Checkout Android SDK - test

 A lightweight library and sample app that generates a Worldpay session reference from payment card data.